rdbeach/JsonQuery/README.md

                 jset: set a value from a JSON string

                 Array Specific Setting Methods:

                 add: adds a value
                 jadd: adds a value from a JSON string

                 Iteration:

                 each: gets each element of an array or each member of an object

+                Removing:

+                remove(string): Removing an object member
+                remove(int): Removing an array member
+                toNull() seting a node to null

                 Type determination: